Intergovernmental Panel on Climate Change

-The Intergovernmental Panel on Climate Change (IPCC) is an intergovernmental body of the United Nations.
+The Intergovernmental Panel on Climate Change (IPCC) is an intergovernmental body of the United Nations (UN).
 Its job is to "provide governments at all levels with scientific information that they can use to develop climate policies".
 The World Meteorological Organization (WMO) and the United Nations Environment Programme (UNEP) set up the IPCC in 1988.
-The United Nations endorsed the creation of the IPCC later that year.
+The UN endorsed the creation of the IPCC later that year.
 It has a secretariat in Geneva, Switzerland, hosted by the WMO.
 It has 195 member states who govern the IPCC.
 The member states elect a bureau of scientists to serve through an assessment cycle.
 A cycle is usually six to seven years.
 The bureau selects experts in their fields to prepare IPCC reports.

 There is a formal nomination process by governments and observer organizations to find these experts.
 The IPCC has three working groups and a task force, which carry out its scientific work.

 The IPCC informs governments about the state of knowledge of climate change.
 It does this by examining all the relevant scientific literature on the subject.
 This includes the natural, economic and social impacts and risks.
 It also covers possible response options.
 The IPCC does not conduct its own original research.
 It aims to be objective and comprehensive.
 Thousands of scientists and other experts volunteer to review the publications.
 They compile key findings into "Assessment Reports" for policymakers and the general public; Experts have described this work as the biggest peer review process in the scientific community.
+The IPCC was the first of three global science policy panels to be established, followed by and IPBES (Intergovernmental Platform on Biodiversity and Ecosystem Services), established in 2012 and the Intergovernmental Science-Policy Panel on Chemicals, Waste and Pollution (ISPCWP) established in 2025.